subhramo/demo/README.md

 On a high level, below tasks are involved in this project.

-    1. Create an AWS EC2 Linux machine.
+    1. Create an AWS EC2 Linux machine
     2. Install go
     3. Copy all project files including Dockerfile into a given folder
     4. Run the Program locally & conduct Unit Test